With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 The challenge I could see with these advanced properties is that if you aren’t fully educated on how music works, most of these chords could sound unusable in modern music.

-However, Hookpad has a solution that I will cover later in this article (hint: HookTheory).
+However, Hookpad has a solution I will cover later in this article (hint: HookTheory).

 TheoryTab is a unique and fantastic way to analyze other famous artists’ music.
 I love searching for my favorite songs and getting a look underneath the hood.